saileshgautam/HCI-584/Documents/Developer's Guide.md

 1. User accesses the web application by navigating to the application URL.
 2. The application's main page is displayed which contains two text entry fields for author name and affiliation.
 3. Users have two options:
-I.	Enter only the author’s name leaving the affiliation field blank.
+    - I.	Enter only the author’s name leaving the affiliation field blank.
 This will import the first list from the raw data given by Semantic Scholar API.
-II.
+    - II.
 Enter both author name and affiliation.
 This will filter the raw data and extract the list of papers that are affiliated with the given affiliation.
-Note: If an affiliation that is not associated with the raw dat ais given, option I will be initialized.
+Note: If an affiliation that is not associated with the raw data is given, option I will be initialized.
 4. The website will display an error message if numerical value is given in author name field.
 5. If all the values are given accordingly: title, publication date, abstract and link to view and download the paper is displayed.
 The program filters out the paper that is not affiliated with the given affiliation and if the paper is not open access.
 6. Users can sort the papers based on four different options.